bottlepy/bottle-inject/README.rst

   * No global variables or global state used.
 The function can be used again in a different context without hassle.
   * You don't have to import `get_db_handle` into every module that defines bottle application routes.
   * You can change the implementation of 'get_db_handle' and it affects every route of your application.
 No need to search/replace your codebase.
   * Less typing.
-Be lasy where it counts.
+Be lazy where it counts.

 Advanced usage
 ==============